jpetkau/builder/README.md

 any unrelated file in source_tree will trigger a recompile.
 We only want to recompile if a file actually used by foo.c changes.

-A file system then be thought of as a function from a path to the contents of the file at that path.
+A file system then be thought of as a function `fs(path)` from a path to the contents of the file at that path.
 To make examples simpler and more general, we'll replace the filesystem with an arbitary function.

 I.e., we want to memoize: